gjtorikian/no-more-masters/README.md

 If you have `core.defaultBranch` set, the script will use that branch name as its default.

-GitHub API token can also be provided via environment variable `GITHUB_TOKEN`.
+A GitHub API token can also be provided via the `GITHUB_TOKEN` environment variable.